 A Collaborative Design Programme was set up in 2014 to develop an improved victim-centred service delivery model to better meet the needs of all victims and survivors.
 The programme is led by the Executive Office together with the Victims and Survivors Service (VSS) and the Commission for Victims and Survivors (CVS).

 A new model for delivery of services to Victims and Survivors, based on the Commission for Victims and Survivors ‘Victims and Survivors Delivery Model for 2017-2020 Policy Advice Paper’, came into effect from 3 April 2017.
-The new model, which has been designed to sit alongside and complement Peace IV funding and the Regional Trauma Network covers, the 3 year period from 2017-2020 and ensures that support provided is victim-centred, simple to access and tailored to need.
+The new model, which has been designed to sit alongside and complement Peace IV funding and the Regional Trauma Network covers, has been extended to April 2022 and ensures that support provided is victim-centred, simple to access and tailored to need.